raul338/cakephp-schema/README.md

-# Schema plugin for CakePHP 3.6
+# Schema plugin for CakePHP 3.x

 Save the schema into one file and then restore the database from the schema file.
 The schema is automatically saved when executing `cake migrations migrate`.

+Requires CakePHP >= 3.6

 ## Supported datasources